MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-InboundConnector.md

 The SenderIPAddresses parameter specifies the remote IPV4 IP addresses from which this connector accepts messages.
 IPv6 addresses are not supported.
 You enter the IP addresses using the following syntax:

 - Single IP: For example, 192.168.1.1.
 - CIDR IP: You can use Classless InterDomain Routing (CIDR), for example, 192.168.0.1/25.
+Valid subnet mask values are /24 through /32.

 You can specify multiple IP addresses separated by commas.